ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Complete the index definition with the JSON:

-and click "Create Index" when you're done.
+Click "Create Index" when you're done.

 Clicking the button sends a POST request to the _index endpoint (other API calls are available to update and delete existing indexes).

-Note: indexes are built asynchronously by Cloudant in the background.
+Note: Indexes are built asynchronously by Cloudant in the background.
 For large databases, it may take Cloudant some time to construct the index for the first time.
 The index will not be able to use until that initial build is ready.

 We can repeat our query for books in the 20th century, this time specifying the index name with the use_index field and the answer should return, this time powered by our index.
 You may not notice a speed improvement for a very small database, but the benefit is definitely felt as your data size and query volume grows.
 Indexing helps your queries remain performant as your application scales.